Folkestone Groomers Directory

 Nutrition and Coat Health

-A healthy coat starts from the inside out [1].
+A healthy coat starts from the inside out.
 Ensure your dog receives a balanced diet rich in omega-3 fatty acids, which promote healthy skin and coat condition.
 Well-nourished hair is stronger and less prone to tangling.
+Consider consulting with your vet about supplements if your dog has particularly challenging coat conditions.

 Seasonal Adjustments